ItsJonQ/g2/README.md

 ### Gatsby

-To get started with a Next.ks experience, run the following code in your Terminal:
+To get started with a Gatsby experience, run the following code in your Terminal:

 ```
 npx gatsby new my-site https://github.com/itsjonq/gatsby-starter-g2"